 - Trouble in progressing to upper grades – If your child did just fine in early elementary school but is now starting to show difficulties in certain school subjects that require a lot of language like social studies, world language studies, and literature

 - Learning disabilities or significant learning problems – If your child continues to struggle in subjects requiring a lot of language and needs intervention to do well in school.
-This area is particularly important for children with learning disabilities, such as dyslexia or dysgraphia, because anxiety, low self-esteem, or depression can result from continual challenges in academics
+This area is particularly important for children with learning disabilities, such as dyslexia or dysgraphia.
+Anxiety, low self-esteem, or depression can result from continual challenges in academics

 Professional Resources for Verbal Comprehension Issues in Childhood

 If your child is struggling with this symptom to the point that it is getting in the way of his learning, relationships, or happiness, the following professionals could help.
 They may offer diagnosis, treatment, or both.

 - Psychologist or neuropsychologist: to consider symptoms in a developmental context.
-A testing psychologist can give you a profile of your child’s strengths and weaknesses and help determine why this comprehension challenge is happening.
-Challenges in verbal comprehension may also cause significant self-esteem issues, anxiety, or depression in some children, and psychologists can help with that too
+A testing psychologist can give you a profile of your child’s strengths and weaknesses.
+They can help determine why this comprehension challenge is happening.
+Challenges in verbal comprehension may also cause significant self-esteem issues, anxiety, or depression in some children.
+Psychologists can help with that too

 - School psychologist: to potentially test verbal IQ or to consider academic issues challenges related to verbal comprehension, such as problems in reading, writing, speaking, or language arts.
 They often can work directly with children in special education or identified with special needs

 - Physical therapist or occupational therapist (OT): to look at fine motor skills or visual tracking in order to determine if challenges here could be getting in the way of reading or writing